theo-time/Minsky-JAMEL-agent-based-model/README.md

 Instructions to run the model :

-- Run "index.html" on your favorite browser or simply use this link : http://htmlpreview.github.io/?https://github.com/theo-time/Minsky-JAMEL-agent-based-model.git
+- Run "index.html" on your favorite browser or use this link : http://htmlpreview.github.io/?https://github.com/theo-time/Minsky-JAMEL-agent-based-model.git/index.html
 - click on "boost" mode for quickier simulation speed
 - I recommend pausing the model with space bar to go in the graphics sections and analyse results.